 How much do you charge?

-Since you’re buying a home, you shouldn’t be charged anything (or any home after that).
+Since you’re buying your first home, you shouldn’t be charged anything (or any home after that).
 Your real estate agent will get paid once you purchase a home, and the amount they are paid will be deducted from the seller’s commission.

 How do you get paid?

 This is an important question to ask a real estate agent.
 Real estate agents should only get paid once you purchase a house.
 Some real estate agents may want to charge you upfront for their services.
 If that’s the case, we recommend looking elsewhere for a new real estate agent.

 Questions to ask a realtor when buying a first home

 Once you have asked all these questions, it’s a good idea to take some time to evaluate your choices and sleep on it.
 A good realtor knows they are worth it and will wait.
 If you are being pressured by an agent, it can be a sign to step away and regroup.